ypinhsuan/tp/docs/UserGuide.md

 Format: `list`

 For example:
-* After finding the class CS2103T and student Alex, you want to see all students and classes.
+* After finding the class CS2103T and student Alex, you wish to view all your students and classes.
-You can type in the command `list` and and press <kbd>Enter</kbd>.
+Hence, you can type in the command `list` and and press <kbd>Enter</kbd>.

   ![List before](images/ugimages/ListBefore.png)

-* Now you can see all the students and classes.
+* Now you can see all your students and classes.

   ![List after](images/ugimages/ListAfter.png)